scottpenco/Portfolio/README.md

     - Housing Price can vary depending on a number of features.
 A model was built to predict the housing price of Boston Housing.
     - Model highlighted important features when determining the house price.
 - [Street View Housing Number Digit Recognition](https://github.com/scottpenco/Portfolio/tree/main/Convolutional%20Neural%20Networks%20Street%20View%20Housing%20Number%20Digit%20Recognition)
+    - A CNN was created to determine the digits of housing numbers taken from street view.
+This model has potential to help the accuracy of map data, such as google maps to provide accurate addresses.
+    - 2 CNN models were created, with the second showing improvments in validation accuracy due to drop-outlayers.
 - [Credit Card Customer Classification](https://github.com/scottpenco/Portfolio/tree/main/Credit%20Card%20Customer%20Unsupervised%20Learning%20Classification)
 - [Predicting Potential Customers](https://github.com/scottpenco/Portfolio/tree/main/Decision%20Trees%20and%20Random%20Forest%20-%20Predicting%20Potential%20Customers)
 - [Auto MPG Dimensionality Reduction](https://github.com/scottpenco/Portfolio/tree/main/Dimensionality%20Reduction)